-The big problem with my tardiness is, of course, that you’re all into your Lent fasting period now … so obviously have no interest in beautiful, easy to make, enriched white buns which are laced with cardamom and filled with almond paste and whipped cream.
+The big problem with my tardiness, of course, is that you’re all into your Lent fasting period now … so obviously have no interest in beautiful, easy to make, milk enriched white buns which are laced with cardamom and filled with almond paste and whipped cream.
 Such a shame.

 I’ll go through the motions, though, just in case a few of you are still allowing yourselves an occasional treat.
 The basics are: